UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

-Visual systems, on the other hand, have undergone refinement during 500,000,000 years of evolution, so we can instinctively recognize visual patterns and accurately estimate visual properties such as colors and distances.
+Visual systems, on the other hand, have undergone refinement during 500,000,000 years of evolution, so we can instinctively recognize visual patterns and accurately estimate visual properties such as colours and distances.

 Practically, this means that we can arrive at correct conclusions faster